TiagoCarvalho-true/TiagoCarvalho-true/README.md

+Olá eu sou Tiago Carvalho

-Oi atualmente estudo como designer
+💀atualmente trabalho como designer

-estou estudando REACT
+😌estou estudando REACT

-tenho conhecimento de front-end
+🫡tenho conhecimento de front-end

 <!---
 Tiago Carvalho/Tiago Carvalho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->